 If you are having difficulties and issues in your life it can be really helpful to talk with a professional counsellor who provides a safe, confidential, completely non-judgemental space for you to explore your life and relationships with a view to achieving lasting positive change.

-I provide counselling and psychotherapy in the Winchester, Eastleigh and Southampton region for adults and young people over 16 in areas like anxiety, generalised anxiety disorder, depression, feeling sad, sexuality/gender, sadness, worry, stress, shame, anger, guilt, relationship issues, couples, feeling sad, family issues, panic disorder, phobias, separation and divorce, affairs and betrayals, relationship issues, marriage guidance, bereavement, loss, eating disorders, panic disorder, phobias, child related issues, childhood suffering, abuse, trauma, low self-esteem, low self-confidence, self harm, poor sleep, work related stress, spirituality ,searching for meaning and other concerns.
+I am a provider of counselling and psychotherapy in the Winchester, Eastleigh, Southampton and Hampshire areas for adults and young people over 16 with issues aroundanxiety, generalised anxiety disorder, depression, feeling sad, sexuality/gender, sadness, worry, stress, shame, anger, guilt, relationship issues, couples, feeling sad, family issues, panic disorder, phobias, separation and divorce, affairs and betrayals, relationship issues, marriage guidance, bereavement, loss, eating disorders, alcohol abuse, panic disorder, phobias, child related issues, childhood suffering, abuse, trauma, low self-esteem, low self-confidence, self harm, poor sleep, work related stress, spirituality ,searching for meaning and other concerns.

 Choosing a Counsellor

-Choosing a counsellor can be a challenging and, at times, bewildering experience.
+Choosing the right counsellor can be a challenging and, at times, bewildering experience.
 Besides professional membership/accreditation and a decent amount of professional knowledge, researchers stress the fundamental importance of relationship.
 They tell us the single most important aspect of successful therapy is the quality of the relationship between therapist and client.
 To this end I offer a no cost initial half hour consultation so we can explore your needs and for you to be sure you feel comfortable talking with me.
 Have a read of my About Counselling page for more information about what we will do.
 You will find a handy blog around some models of working with couples, if this interests you, which also applies to individuals given we all exist in relation to someone else.